 The quest for LGBTQ rights in India has gone through many crests and troughs.
-A historic moment was the reading down of Section 377 by the Supreme Court in 2018.
-The landmark judgement led to a fundamental shift in the rights of India’s LGBTQ citizens and paved the path for policy changes across the board - not least in the world of Indian business.
-But while there’s been some positive change since then, a lot still needs to be done.
+The reading down of Section 377 by the Supreme Court in 2018 led to a fundamental shift in the rights of India’s LGBTQ citizens and necessitated policy changes across the board - not least in the world of Indian business.

-In Queeristan, Parmesh Shahani, vice-president at Godrej Industries Ltd, draws from his decade-long journey in the corporate world as an out and proud gay man, to make a strong case for driving LGBTQ inclusion and reshaping India’s office culture.
+In Queeristan, Parmesh Shahani, Vice President at Godrej Industries Ltd, draws from his decade-long journey in the corporate world as an out and proud gay man, to make a cogent case for LGBTQ inclusion and reshaping India’s office culture.

-Parmesh begins by sharing the life experiences that made him the advocate for LGBTQ inclusion that he is today—from founding the Godrej Culture Lab to now guiding India’s leading companies on their inclusion journeys through “jugaad resistance,” or what he calls a resourceful, solution-based opposition from within the establishment.
+The author begins by sharing his life’s experiences towards becoming an advocate for LGBTQ inclusion.
+From having founded the Godrej Culture Lab, he now guides India’s leading companies on their inclusion journeys through Jugaad Resistance, a resourceful, solution-based opposition from within the establishment.

-The book traces the history of the LGBTQ community alongside the feminist movement as well as changes in the law, and explains the individual identities within the community.
-It also discusses what it means to be LGBTQ in India, and shares intimate and powerful stories of love and family.
-It also gives a sense of the marginalization of the community with nuggets like this: Statistics show that in economies with a longer history of LGBTQ rights, 3–7 percent of the adult population identifies themselves as LGBT.
-In India, the queer community cannot be mapped accurately as it has varied identities, some of which are yet unknown.
+The second part of the book traces this history alongside the feminist movement, changes in the law, and explains the individual identities within the LGBTQIA+ community.
+It also discusses what it means to be LGBTQ in India and shares intimate and powerful stories of love and family.